cybergreen-net/www.cybergreen.net/data.md

 entity can be made to engage in offense whether it wanted to or not.
 <br>
 <br>
 <i> Note: This formula for offensive potential does not take into account maximum upstream speeds of the observed unit.
-Our metrics experts at CyberGreen are currently discussing developent of metric Version 2.1.5 to address this. <br>Targeted date for implementation: April 2017.<i>
+Our metrics experts at CyberGreen are currently discussing development of metric Version 2.1.5 to address this. <br>Targeted date for implementation: April 2017.<i>
 <br>
 <br>
 <h3>Version 2.2 - Densities</h3>